Temporary Broadband & WiFi

 Perhaps your primary broadband connection will be undergoing maintenance for 6 weeks and you need a reliable alternative?
 SimRush can be up and running within the week to keep your business online.

 No phone line needed

-This means it’s ideal for temporary broadband as you don’t need to pay the extra cost to have a phone line installed.
+This means it’s ideal for temporary broadband as you don’t need to pay the extra cost to have the phone line installed.
 There’s also the added bonus that you won’t need to pay the extra cost of monthly line rental.

 Business grade hardware

 SimRush is a robust solution that can cope with technically complex environments and support large volumes of concurrent users.